 There are plenty of reasons why a printer can stop working.
 Sometimes it’s a simple issue that can be fixed with a few easy troubleshooting steps, and sometimes it’s a bigger issue that requires professional printer repair.
-There is no matter which printer you have such as laser, inject and sublimation printer.
-Every product need regular maintenance to keep getting great results.
+There is no matter which printer you have such as laser, inkjet and sublimation printer.
+Every product needs regular maintenance to keep getting great results.

 Never Bypass the ‘Ready’ Light:

 Never bypass the ‘ready’ light.
 The light is there for a reason.
 It lets you know when the machine is ready to be used and when it’s not.
 If the light is on, it means the printer has completed its last job and is ready for another one.
 If it’s off, don’t try to send a job to the printer.

 We’re here to help you figure out whether your printer is due for maintenance.
 Here are some ways to tell: